isomerpages/singapore-customs-cms/_businesses/Chemical Weapons Convention (CWC)/importing-of-na-cwc-controlled-items.md

 ## Information Required For Import Permit

-If the import is not subject to the restrictions below, you may apply for an import permit via TradeNet:
+If the import is not subject to the restrictions below, you may apply for an import permit via TradeNet.

+**Note:** The permit application will only be processed after all the required documents have been submitted to Singapore Customs.

 **Import Permit**